 Copywriting — The process of writing words to promote a business, person, opinion or idea.
 Copywriting can include plain text messages and a variety of other online media.
 The main purpose of copywriting is to persuade the reader to act somehow, whether that is buying a product, signing up for an e-course or clicking on a link.

 Copywriting can also refer to the SEO methods that are used to achieve higher rankings in search engines.
 This type of copywriting is often referred to as content writing.
-Copywriting for website placement involves the strategic repetition of keywords phrases within articles.
+Copywriting for website placement involves the strategic repetition of keywords and keyword phrases within articles.

 CPA or Cost per Action/ CPC or Cost per Click – Advertising that measures its effectiveness – and calculates its cost – based on the viewer taking a specific action, such as clicking, filling out a form or making a purchase.
 The more difficult the “action,” the higher the commission payment (i.e. cost per click versus click through to purchase).